Gregory Jaczko: Management style and resignation

+2026 congressional campaign

+Jaczko ran for the Democratic nomination for the District of Columbia's non-voting delegate, vying to succeed Eleanor Holmes Norton, in the 2026 election.
+By May, he had raised $113,000 and Politico described his bid as a "long-shot" compared to councilmembers Robert White and Brooke Pinto.
+His stated campaign goals included boosting the federal workforce, improving federal agencies' work with city residents and government, exempting the city from federal income taxes, and electricity affordability through renewable energy build-out.
+He placed 5th in the June primary election with 2.88% of the vote.

 In media

-Gregory Jaczko has an important cameo appearance in the 2023 Documentary Film SOS: The San Onofre Syndrome directed by James Heddle, Mary Beth Brangan and Morgan Peterson.
-On a recent interview producer Mary Beth Brangan stated that it was the Fukushima accident what set her and her life partner James Heddle into the making of that film.
-The film documents a very special visit prime minister Naoto Kan paid to San Diego on June 4, 2013 to participate in a panel entitled “Fukushima: Ongoing Lessons for California” next to Nuclear Regulatory Commission chair Gregory Jaczko, former NRC Commissioner Peter A. Bradford, and nuclear engineer Arnie Gundersen, where they discussed nuclear power's risks.
-On the film, which issues a critical warning that America's 55 nuclear power plants, each with their own tons of intensely radioactive waste lasting millennia—in inadequate temporary containers with no plans to repair them—are putting their local communities and national security at grave risk, archival footage from a KPBS news show, Jaczko stated: "But frankly once they get loaded, I don't see them ever taking those canisters out of there.
+Gregory Jaczko has an important cameo appearance in the 2023 documentary film SOS: The San Onofre Syndrome, directed by James Heddle, Mary Beth Brangan and Morgan Peterson.
+In a recent interview producer Mary Beth Brangan stated that it was the Fukushima nuclear disaster that set her and her life partner, James Heddle, into the making of the film.
+The film documents a special visit prime minister Naoto Kan made to San Diego on June 4, 2013 in order to participate in a panel entitled "Fukushima: Ongoing Lessons for California", along with Nuclear Regulatory Commission chair Gregory Jaczko, former NRC Commissioner Peter A. Bradford, and nuclear engineer Arnie Gundersen, where they discussed nuclear power's risks.

+In the film, which issues a critical warning that America's 55 nuclear power plants, each of which has tons of intensely radioactive waste that lasts millennia—in inadequate temporary storage containers with no plans to repair them—are putting their local communities and national security at grave risk.
+In archival footage from a KPBS news program, Jaczko stated: "But frankly once they get loaded, I don't see them ever taking those canisters out of there.
 Realistically, they're not going to move them out.
 So those permits will be extended.
 The operational period will be extended repeatedly, and you will have a de facto burial site."